-The Superintendent or designee may dismiss an employee during the initial probationary period.
+The district may, without cause, dismiss a new employee during the probationary period.

-Permanent employees promoted to a higher classification shall be considered probationary in their new position until they have satisfactorily completed one year of service in that position.
+Permanent employees promoted to a higher classification shall be considered probationary in their new position until they have satisfactorily completed the probationary period.

-A permanent employee who accepts a promotion and fails to complete the probationary period for that promotional position shall be employed in the classification from which he/she was promoted.
-(Education Code 45113)
+A permanent employee who accepts a promotion and fails to complete the probationary period for that promotional position shall be employed in the classification from which the employee was promoted.
+(Education Code 45113, 45301)